Picking your place is very important for the story.

 Drinking from the water cooler will burn down the building.

 Tarzan and co.
 See also Ancient Africa above.

-The entourage of the leaders conduct in an ostensibly polite and civilised social battlefield.
+The entourage of the leaders conduct warfare in an ostensibly polite and civilised social battlefield.

 - Death World

 - Den of Iniquity